joshp28/advice-app-react/README.md

-This is an applicationa created to give random advice to users.
+This is an application created to give random advice to users.